ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

     ./gcluster deploy ppro-e4s-25-11-cluster
     ```

-At this point, you will be prompted to review or accept the proposed changes.
-You may review them if you wish, then press `a` to accept once satisfied.
+Review the proposed changes, then press `a` to accept.

 ### Connect to the Cluster

 Once the cluster is deployed, SSH to the login node.

-1. Go to the __Compute Engine > VM Instances__ page.
+1. Go to the "Compute Engine" → "VM Instances" page.

     [GCP VM Instances](https://console.cloud.google.com/compute/instances){ .md-button .md-button--primary }

-2. Click __SSH__ for the login node of the cluster.
+2. Click "SSH" for the login node of the cluster.
 You may need to approve Google authentication before the session can connect.

-!!! note
+!!! note "SSH permission errors"
-    If clicking __SSH__ in the Console produces a permission error, confirm
+    If clicking "SSH" in the Console produces a permission error, confirm
     that your user identity holds the IAM roles listed in the OS Login
     admonition under [Grant ADC Access to Terraform](#grant-adc-access-to-terraform)
     (`roles/compute.osLogin` and `roles/iap.tunnelResourceAccessor`).